EmanuelCaires/TheJungle/README.md

 &nbsp;

-+ During the validation process of my HTML, CSS, and JavaScript, I encountered a few minors issues that required attention.
-After making the necessary amendments, I revalidated the HTML CSS AND JAVASCRIPT it successfully passed without any errors.
++ During the validation process of my HTML and  CSS, I encountered a few minors issues that required attention.
+After making the necessary amendments, I revalidated the HTML and CSS it successfully passed without any errors.

     - HTML (index.html) validator [results]("https://validator.w3.org/")